Towards a unitary, renormalizable and ultraviolet-complete quantum theory of gravity: Perturbative quantum General Relativity

 The interactions in momentum space are defined by the higher $n$-point functions $\mathcal{V}^{(n)}_{\mu_1\nu_1\cdots\mu_{n}\nu_n}(P_1,\ldots,P_n)$, which derive from the Fourier transforms of the $n$th functional derivative of the action

 The essential non-linearity of GR (i.e. the non-polynomial dependence of \eqref{EHact} on $g_{\mu\nu}$) is the origin for the infinite tower of interaction vertices \eqref{Vertex} with an increasing number of legs $n$.\footnote{This can be seen also as follows: Starting from a spin-$2$ particle freely propagating in flat spacetime with a linear field equation, locality and diffeomorphism invariance require to iteratively add non-linear self-interactions in a consistent way, which, when summed, recover the full non-linear theory of GR, see \cite{Deser1970}.
 The explicit expressions for the vertices in momentum space are rather lengthy and not very illuminating.
 The expression for the three-point and four-point vertices can e.g. be found in \cite{DeWitt1967a}.
-For these kind of calculation computer-algebra programs such as \texttt{FORM}, or the \texttt{Mathematica} based \texttt{xAct} bundle (in particular, the core package \texttt{xTensor} and the extension packages \texttt{xPert} and \texttt{xTras} packages) are indispensable \cite{FORM,xAct,xTensor,xPert,xTras}.}
+For these kind of calculation computer-algebra programs such as \texttt{FORM}, or the \texttt{Mathematica} based \texttt{xAct} bundle (in particular, the core package \texttt{xTensor} and the extension packages \texttt{xPert} and \texttt{xTras} packages) are indispensable \cite{FORM,xAct,xTensor,xPert,xTras}.} The diagrammatic representation of the propagator and the interaction vertices in GR are shown in Fig. \ref{FeynmanDiagrasGR}.

 The fact that the Einstein-Hilbert action is linear in the scalar curvature, implies that GR is a second-order derivative theory, such that (suppressing the index structure) the propagators have a momentum scaling $\mathcal{P}\propto P^{-2}$, while all $n$-point vertices in momentum-space scale as $\mathcal{V}^{(n)}\propto P^2$.
 Feynman diagrams with loops, such as in Fig. \eqref{Fig:EffAct}, correspond to a momentum space integral $\mathcal{I}$ which might diverge in the ultraviolet (UV).
 A generic Feynman integral $\mathcal{I}$ in GR with $L$-loops, $I$ internal propagators and $V$ vertices has momentum scaling